Did Your Air Conditioner Freeze Over?

-- Insufficient airflow across the air conditioning unit’s inside evaporator coil
+- • Insufficient airflow across the air conditioning unit’s inside evaporator coil

-- Low levels of refrigerant
+- • Low levels of refrigerant

-- Incorrect operating temperatures
+- • Incorrect operating temperatures

-- Even certain mechanical failures can all cause your system to freeze up
+- • Even certain mechanical failures can all cause your system to freeze up

-The dirty filter could be restricting or completely blocking air flow causing decreased efficiency of the entire system, which could lead to a freeze up.
+If the filter is a dark color and filled with dirt and debris, it must be replaced.
+The dirty filter could be restricting or completely blocking airflow causing decreased efficiency of the entire system, which could lead to a freeze up.
 In many cases, frozen coils can damage the fan or compressor by overheating them.

-Restriction in airflow from your ductwork or extremely dirty ductwork.
+Restriction in airflow from your ductwork or extremely dirty ductwork

 Your A/C system is designed to push and pull “conditioned” air through a balanced and precisely measured network of ducts.
 These ducts allow for optimal airflow, which minimizes the strain and stress on the system.
 When dirt builds up in your duct system, it alters and reduces the amount of air that can freely flow, unencumbered, through the system.
 When this happens, your system runs inefficiently, which could eventually lead to service issues in the future.
 It is strongly advised that you have your unit cleaned and thoroughly inspected each year.

-You might have a water leak coming from the indoor unit.
+You might have a water leak coming from the indoor unit

 During the cooling season, the normal operation of your A/C system produces volumes of condensation, which is supposed to run down the coils to a collection pan where it can be pumped out of the home or run into a drain.
 This condensation on the coils may freeze and when the coils start to defrost the ice that had formed, that excess water may overflow your collection pan and leak through the equipment and onto the floor.

-A system’s equipment refrigerant undercharge could also cause a freeze up.
+A system’s equipment refrigerant undercharge could also cause a freeze-up

 If your system is low on refrigerant your evaporator coil’s temperature drops to below 32 degrees, causing moisture to freeze on the evaporator coil.
 This restricts the airflow, across the coil, which increases the problem.
-On central air conditioning systems that are severely undercharged you may find ice outside on the outdoor unit’s compressor.
+On central air conditioning systems that are severely undercharged, you may find ice outside on the outdoor unit’s compressor.

 If the issue is just that your filter needs to be changed, you may be able to resolve the issue yourself.
 Be sure to turn the AC unit OFF while leaving the fan ON (switch system settings to FAN ONLY) to allow the unit to gradually thaw out.
 Then change or clean your filter and turn the system back on, set the thermostat to the desired temperature, and check to see if the cooling equipment is operating properly.
 Allow ample time for your air conditioning system to remove the humidity in the air and start dropping the room temperature.